 1 - 3 p.m.
 (Registration required)

 Sustainable Food Systems talk on climate change, and the effects in our state.
-Join experts on climate change and food in the area, to discuss climate change, food choice, and sustainable agriculture.
+Join experts on climate change and food in the area for a discussion on climate change, food choice, and sustainable agriculture.
 Hosted by UW Bothell.

 Sustainable Crafting: Crotchet with Plarn (Plastic Yarn)